VRConservation/vance_cv/_sources/README.md

 # Vance Russell

-CV and Bio for Vance Russell
+Bio, CV, projects, and publications for Vance Russell